-Sebastião Salgado is a big name in photography and has become a collector of unofficial titles: an “icon of social conscience,” “a solo branch of the United Nations,” and “one of the most important photojournalists living today.”
+Sebastião Salgado is a Brazilian photojournalist who has made an indelible mark in the world of documentary photography.
+Over the course of his career, Salgado has captured the struggles of people and communities across the globe with an unparalleled sense of empathy and humanity.
+His work has been featured in major publications and exhibitions worldwide, earning him numerous accolades and awards.
+He has become a collector of unofficial titles: an “icon of social conscience,” “a solo branch of the United Nations,” and “one of the most important photojournalists living today.”

 Born in Brazil in 1944, he initially pursued a career as an economist.
 However, after a brief stint as an economist, he realized that his true passion lay in photography.
 He began his career as a photographer in the late 1970s, working for various news agencies.
 In 1981, he became a member of the prestigious Magnum Photos agency, which helped to further solidify his reputation as a photojournalist.

 Throughout his career, Salgado has been known for his unwavering commitment to social justice and human rights issues.
 He has documented the lives of people in war-torn countries, photographed the effects of environmental degradation, and explored the lives of marginalized communities across the globe.
 His work has been published in major publications such as The New York Times, Time, and National Geographic.